 We applaud President Obama’s remarks and we urge investors, NGOs, USAID (now with $170 million newly earmarked for Myanmar) and others planning to support Myanmar’s development to be mindful of the importance of respecting and strengthening land rights.
 If they lack expertise in this area, they should explore collaborations with the variety of experienced local or international organizations that do have such expertise and we encourage government partners to lay the foundation of future sustainable growth by providing the country’s farmers with a powerful tool they can use to climb out of poverty; integrating secure land rights (including access, for those who lack even that) into Myanmar’s fledgling poverty alleviation strategies will be a critical point in achieving long-term systemic change.

 The 50 countries in which we have done fieldwork on rural development – including most of the major Asian economies – clearly show the huge advantages of providing small farmers with strong, secure land rights.
 In South Vietnam, where we began our work more than 40 years ago by partnering on reforms which provided one million tenant farming families with land ownership, rice production increased by 30 percent – in the middle of the Vietnam War.
-Given its rich agricultural potential, there is no reason rural Myanmar, over the next decade or two, should not join the likes of land reform and rural development success stories like Taiwan or South Korea.
+Given its rich agricultural potential, there is no reason rural Myanmar, over the next decade or two, should not join the likes of land reform and rural development success stories like Vietnam or South Korea.